fsciortino/Aurora/docs/index.rst

 Overview
 --------

-Aurora is a package to simulate heavy-ion transport and radiation in magnetically-confined plasmas.
-It includes a 1.5D impurity transport forward model which inherits many of the methods from the historical STRAHL code and has been thoroughly benchmarked with it.
+Aurora is a package to simulate heavy-ion transport, plasma-wall interaction (PWI), neutrals and radiation in magnetically-confined plasmas.
+It includes a 1.5D impurity transport forward model for the plasma ions, thoroughly benchmarked with the widely-adopted STRAHL code, and a simple multi-reservoir particle balance model including neutrals recycling, pumping and interaction with the material surfaces of the simulated device.
+A simple interface to plot and process atomic and surface data for fusion plasmas makes it a convenient tool for spectroscopy, PWI and integrated modeling.
 It also offers routines to analyze neutral states of hydrogen isotopes, both from the edge of fusion plasmas and from neutral beam injection.
+The spectroscopic and PWI calculations can be not only applied to the output of Aurora's own forward model, but also coupled with other 1D, 2D or 3D transport codes.

 Aurora's code is mostly written in Python 3 and Fortran 90.
 A Julia interface has also recently been added.
-The package enables radiation calculations using ADAS atomic rates, which can easily be applied to the output of Aurora's own forward model, or coupled with other 1D, 2D or 3D transport codes.

 .. figure:: figs/guido_reni_aurora.jpg
     :align: center